janekkkk/kate-innovations-frontend-assigment/README.md

 - Vite
 - Typescript
-- Sass
-- ES Modules
-- Tailwind CSS
+- Sass and Tailwind
 - Testing with Jest and React Testing Library
+- Json-server as a fake REST API

 ## Questions